Interview with Linda Parker, from Pendleton Woolen Mills

-One of the most exciting new names to arrive at Amara last year was the iconic American brand Pendleton.
-Linda C Parker from their Corporate Communications team spoke to The LuxPad just before the New Year, and gave us a great insight into this renowned heritage brand.
+We chat to Linda C Parker from Pendleton's Corporate Communications team who gave us a great insight into this renowned heritage brand.
 She explains what makes Pendleton a worldwide success, from their strict quality guidelines to social responsibility…

 How do you think Pendleton remains so popular today despite staying true to its traditional roots?

 Pendleton’s success is precisely because the Brand continues to stay true to its roots of authenticity, craftsmanship and quality.
 As a Heritage Brand, our authenticity, craftsmanship and quality are the same values instilled by our Founder, Thomas Kay.